husarion/husarion_ugv_autonomy_ros/README.md

 ## 🖥️ Simulation

-Example demo with Navigation2, using The Husarion Panther robot equipped with Velodyne Puck.
+Example demo with Navigation2, using The Husarion Panther robot equipped with the Velodyne Puck.

 ### 🔧 Step 1: Environment configuration